developer-final/Rango/README.md

 Instead of blindly opening orders at fixed pip intervals, Rango incorporates a **Multi-Factor Quantitative Permission Gate**:
 1. It continuously monitors market regime persistence using **Hurst Exponent**, **ADX**, and **ATR Expansion Ratios**.
 2. If the market is trending strongly against you, **DCA order expansion is strictly blocked**.
-3. Recovery orders are only permitted when quantitative metrics confirm that adverse trend momentum has decayed and **mean-reversion probability is mathematically elevated**.
+3. Signals and entries are only permitted when quantitative metrics confirm that adverse trend momentum has decayed and **mean-reversion probability is mathematically elevated**.

 ```
                         ┌─────────────────────────────────┐